Easy Low Carb Keto High Protein Everything Bagels

 • Bake bagels for 25 minutes until golden brown.

 • Cool slightly then remove from pan.
-Keep refrigerated until ready to toast and serve.
+Keep refrigerated until ready to toast and serve with your favorite toppings, or make a breakfast sandwich with a fried egg, and bacon!

 Notes

-This recipe was first published in January of 2015 and updated today with a video.ย
+This recipe was first published in January of 2015 and updated with a video in 2017.

 Nutrition